ARN connects 124 institutions – universities, research centres and high schools.

 ARN is built on a national backbone with 10 PoPs operated by the ARN NOC.

-ARN uses international links with 1.4Gbps: one with GÉANT, the Pan-European Research and Education Network, (622Mbps) which will be upgraded to 2.5Gbps (May 2015), and other links for Internet commodity with commercial providers (777Mbps).
+ARN uses international links with 1.4Gbps: one with GÉANT, the Pan-European Research and Education Network, (622Mbps) which was upgraded to 2.5Gbps in May 2015, and other links for Internet commodity with commercial providers (777Mbps).

 The current ARN backbone, which has been available since the first quarter of 2011, is an MPLS network with Giga Ethernet on the backbone.